Bridging Wright-Fisher and Moran models: Model with fixed updated fraction

 where $\rho = M/N$ is the fraction of the population that is updated at each discrete time step.

 Solving \cref{eq:backward_FP}, and using the boundary conditions $ \phi(0) =0 , \ \phi(1) =1 $, we find that the fixation probability is

 This result generalizes over the fixation probability of both the Moran and the Wright-Fisher models in the diffusion regime.
 We recover them by taking $\rho=1/N$ (which is then neglected since we restrict to leading order in $1/N$), and $\rho = 1$, respectively.
 In \cref{fig:phi_1_plot}, we show the probability $\phi_1=\phi(1/N)$ of fixation in \cref{eq:fixproba} for different values of the updated fraction $\rho$.
+We observe that intermediate values of $\rho$ lead to probabilities of fixation that are between those given by the Moran model and the Wright-Fisher model.
+The nonlinear dependence on $\rho$ of the fixation probability is illustrated in Figs.~S1 and S2 of the Supplementary Material.

 Starting from one mutant, and assuming $s\ll 1$ while $Ns\gg 1$ and $N\gg 1$, \cref{eq:fixproba} yields to leading order in $1/N$